google-deepmind/lab/python/pip_package/README.md

 ```

 DeepMind Lab prints debugging/diagnostic info to the console, but at the end it
 should print out a number showing the reward.
-For the seed provided, the reward
+For the map in the example, the
-should be 11.0.
+reward should be 4.0 (since there are four apples in front of the spawn).

 #### Uninstall